1926 Colored World Series: Game 10

 Chicago continued their chance to stay alive in the Series with an onslaught of timely hitting to rout Bacharach.
 Ten batters went to bat in the fourth inning, and seven scored on seven hits and one error (committed by first baseman Chance Cummings that scored George Sweatt for the first run on a ball hit by Willie Powell) to make it 7-0 Chicago.
-Starter Arthur "Rats" Henderson (four innings, seven runs (all unearned) on nine hits with three walks and a strikeout) did not last to see the fifth inning, replaced by Roy Roberts (four innings, three hits, six runs (five earned), six walks, one strikeout).
+Starter Rats Henderson (four innings, seven runs (all unearned) on nine hits with three walks and a strikeout) did not last to see the fifth inning, replaced by Roy Roberts (four innings, three hits, six runs (five earned), six walks, one strikeout).
 He would allow four runs to score on the basis of two hits, an error, and three walks.
 In the sixth inning, an error, a passed ball, and two walks meant the bases were loaded with no one out, and Jelly Gardner doubled to score two runs and close the game at 13–0.
-Willie Powell threw a complete game shutout while allowing six hits with a walk and a strikeout.
+Willie Powell threw a complete-game shutout while allowing six hits with a walk and a strikeout.